Miniemulsion: Nanoparticle sizer

 A nanoparticle sizer, also known as a nanoparticle analyzer, is a device used to measure the size, size distribution, and concentration of nanoparticles in a sample.
 The size of nanoparticles is typically in the range of 1 to 100 nanometers (nm), and they are much smaller than the particles that can be measured with conventional particle size analyzers.

 Applications

 Miniemulsions have wide application in the synthesis of nanomaterials and in the pharmaceutical and food industries.
 For example, miniemulsion-based processes are, therefore, particularly adapted for the generation of nanomaterials.
 There is a fundamental difference between traditional emulsion polymerisation and a miniemulsion polymerisation.
 Particle formation in the former is a mixture of micellar and homogeneous nucleation, particles formed via miniemulsion however are mainly formed by droplet nucleation.
 In the pharmaceutical industry, oil droplets act as tiny containers that carry water-insoluble drugs, and the water provides a mild environment that is compatible with the human body.
 Moreover, nanoemulsions that carry drugs allow the drugs to crystallize in a controlled size with a good dissolution rate.
 Finally, in the food industry, miniemulsions can not only be loaded with water-insoluble nutrients, such as beta-carotene and curcumin, but also improve the nutrients' digestibility.
+Miniemulsions are also used in the creation of cannabinoid infused beverages and foods.
+Emulsifying cannabiniods has shown to increase bioavailability and digestion time.